 Locally, they frequently appear at Benton Station in Sauk Rapids.
-On Saturday, Sept.
-7, they’ll be at La Jam at the La Playette in St. Joseph.
+Just recently they performed at the La Playette in St. Joseph.

 Armed Forces Entertainment, an agency of the Defense Department, arranged the tour.
 Sweet Siren’s agent, Time Music Agency, has a relationship with Armed Forces Entertainment and helped with the band’s application.